What are bone metastases?

 - Lewington VJ, McEwan AJ, Ackery DM, Bayly RJ, Keeling DH, Macleod PM, et al. A prospective, randomised double-blind crossover study to examine the efficacy of strontium-89 in pain palliation in patients with advanced prostate cancer metastatic to bone.
 Eur J Cancer.
 1991; 27: 954-958.

 - Handkiewicz-Junak D, Poeppel TD, Bodei L, Aktolun C, Ezziddin S, Giammarile F, et al. EANM guidelines for radionuclide therapy of bone metastases with beta-emitting radionuclides.
 Eur J Nucl Med Mol Imaging.
 2018;45(5):846-859.

-In considering repeat administration of Strontium Chloride Sr-89 Injection, USP, the patient’s hematologic response to the initial dose, current platelet level and other evidence of marrow depletion should be carefully evaluated.
-Verification of dose and patient identification is necessary prior to administration because Strontium Chloride Sr-89 Injection, USP delivers a relatively high dose of radioactivity.
+In considering repeat administration of Strontium Chloride Sr-89/Metastron Injection, USP, the patient’s hematologic response to the initial dose, current platelet level and other evidence of marrow depletion should be carefully evaluated.
+Verification of dose and patient identification is necessary prior to administration because Strontium Chloride Sr-89/Metastron Injection, USP delivers a relatively high dose of radioactivity.

-INDICATIONS AND USAGE: Strontium Chloride Sr-89 Injection, USP is indicated for the relief of bone pain in patients with painful skeletal metastases.
+INDICATIONS AND USAGE: Strontium Chloride Sr-89/Metastron Injection, USP is indicated for the relief of bone pain in patients with painful skeletal metastases.
 The presence of bone metastases should be confirmed prior to therapy.